KoiHuy/Engineering_Portfolio/README.md

 # Engineering Portfolio

-This Github Repository contains all the progress of I have made in Engineering.\
+This Github Repository contains all the progress of I have made in my engineering projects and work.\
 Feel free to reach out if you have questions that needed further explanation.\
 Thank you for checking it out.